makersacademy/airport_challenge/README.md

 ## Process reflections

 * Realise I am not taking breaks.
 Can use pomodoro timer when working on weekend challenges like I do in afternoon pair programming.

+## Questions

+- What should a unit test be to develop the (airport) argument on the #land method?
+  Which is the best matcher for this: look at past examples.